The Krewe of Craft Beer

 It’s been noted that South Louisiana’s locals suffer through Thanksgiving, Christmas and New Year’s just to get to Mardi Gras season.
 Also known as Carnival, this is the month-long preparation for the fasts of Lent in heavily-Catholic South Louisiana.
 On the Monday before and on Fat Tuesday itself, all state offices, local businesses and parade route roads are closed.
 Even kids and students get a few days out of school to participate in the festivities!

 Mardi Gras is taken very seriously—the celebrations are more important to the culturally proud Creole and Cajun population than any of our nation’s holidays.

-The Mardi Gras celebration commences on Epiphany (12 days after Christmas) and ends on the day before Ash Wednesday.
+The celebration commences on Epiphany (12 days after Christmas) and ends on the day before Ash Wednesday.
 “Mardi Gras” is French for Fat Tuesday, referring to the practice of celebrants’ last night of eating and imbibing way too much rich food, king cake and strong drink before the ritual fast of the Lenten season, which begins the next day.

 Mardi Gras arrived in North America as a French Catholic tradition in 1699.
 The Le Moyne brothers, sent by King Louis XIV to preserve France’s claim on the territory of Louisiane, entered the mouth of the Mississippi River on the evening of March 2, 1699, or Lundi Gras.

 The next day, the party proceeded upstream, where they slaughtered a native buffalo and celebrated Mardi Gras.
 In honor of the holiday, the brothers named the spot Point du Mardi Gras and called the nearby tributary Bayou Mardi Gras.

-In New Orleans and the surrounding areas, Mardi Gras has since been celebrated with opulent floats from krewes in lively and historic parades, flamboyantly-costumed performers throwing beads, doubloons and coconuts, accompanied by festive music from famous brass marching bands.
+In New Orleans and the surrounding areas, the holiday has since been celebrated with opulent floats from krewes in lively and historic parades, flamboyantly-costumed performers throwing beads, doubloons and coconuts, accompanied by festive music from famous brass marching bands.
 The revelries last for over a month and not even this year’s mid-carnival Superbowl in the Big Easy put a dent in the celebrations.